WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 🗒️ **[BetterDocs](https://wordpress.org/plugins/betterdocs/)** – Best Documentation & Knowledge Base Plugin for WordPress, which also comes with ready doc templates for Elementor

 ⏰ **[SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/)**  – Complete solution for managing WordPress content scheduling through an editorial calendar & Social Share

-⭐ **[ReviewX](https://wordpress.org/plugins/reviewx/)**  – Advanced multi criteria Rating & Reviews for WooCommerce that is seamlessly compatible with Elementor

 🔗 **[EmbedPress](https://wordpress.org/plugins/embedpress/)** - Easiest WordPress solution for embedding videos, images, posts, audio, maps and PDF, DOC, PPT & all other types of content into your website using Elementor, Gutenberg and more.